sayanlp99/bits_notes/sem2/devops/devops.md

 #### **11. VCS Terminology**
 - **Baseline**: An approved revision of a document or project that serves as a starting point for future changes.
-- **Branch**: An independent line of development created from a common starting point in the project’s history.
+- **Branch**: An independent line of development created from a common starting point in the project's history.
-- **Commit**: The action of saving changes to the version control repository, making them a permanent part of the project’s history.
+- **Commit**: The action of saving changes to the version control repository, making them a permanent part of the project's history.
 - **Clone**: A complete copy of a version control repository, including all its history and branches.
 - **Merge**: The process of integrating changes from one branch into another, combining different sets of changes into a unified codebase.